-Report on Condensed Balance Sheet as of December 31, 2020
+Report on Statement of Net Assets as of December 31, 2021

-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the statement of net assets as of December 31, 2020 and the related statements of changes in net assets and cash flows for the year ended December 31, 2020 (not presented herein), and we expressed an unmodified audit opinion on those audited financial statements in our report dated February 10, 2021.
-In our opinion, the accompanying statement of net assets of the Trust as of December 31, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the statement of net assets as of December 31, 2021 and the related statements of changes in net assets and cash flows for the year then ended (not presented herein), and we expressed an unmodified audit opinion on those audited financial statements in our report dated February 11, 2022.
+In our opinion, the accompanying statement of net assets of the Trust as of December 31, 2021 is consistent, in all material respects, with the audited financial statements from which it has been derived.

-Plante & Moran, PLLC
+Plante + Moran, PLLC